hknapp518/hknapp518/README.md

-### Hi there 👋
 # Hello, I'm Harrison
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a cybersecurity graduate actively using GitHub to work on cybersecurity projects and gain practical experience to advance my career in the field
+I am a cybersecurity graduate passionate about showcasing my skills and projects in cybersecurity, networking, and cloud technologies.
+I actively use GitHub to display my hands-on work, collaborate on meaningful projects, and expand my expertise in these fields.
+My goal is to continue advancing my knowledge and contribute to the growing cybersecurity and tech community.

 ## Objective

-Using projects and hands-on labs to gain practical experience and knowledge in IT
+Leveraging hands-on projects and labs to gain practical experience and deepen my knowledge in IT.

 ## Tools